 Honestly, you'll be very lucky if you see a red squirrel.
 They're very shy and the sound of my children stomping around was enough to make them scamper away.

-Read the blog about our visit to Parkhurst Forest in the rain.
+Read the blog about our visit to Parkhurst Forest in the rain or our blog about a precarious cycle ride at Parkhurst Forest.

-There's also a woodland walk at Fort Victoria in the West Wight.
+There's also a signposted woodland walk at Fort Victoria in the West Wight.

 5. Compton Bay at low tide, West Wight

-There are many beaches which you can wander along on the Isle of Wight.
+There are many beaches that you can wander along on the Isle of Wight.
 Bembridge and Yaverland are both good options.

 However, Compton Bay is a favourite of ours as it's got easy parking and lovely crumbly cliffs.
 Check the tide times first, as there is very little beach at high tide.